BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^36]: **Why Upgrade?** You always want every piece of software and hardware you use to be the most up-to-date before you put digital assets on it.
 Older versions might have flaws or compromises that could lead to the loss of assets.
 So, even though it takes some real effort to upgrade your Passport, you should do so.

 [^37]: **MicroSDs & SDs.** A MicroSD card is about the size of a fingernail.
 It can fit in your Passport, your iPhone and other small devices.
 An SD card is about the size of your thumb.
 That's the size more typically used for computers.
 In order to use a MicroSD card on a computer, you'll typically need an [adapter](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which is the size of an SD card.
 That'll let you read and write the MicroSD on your computer.
 You then remove the MicroSD card from the adapter, and you can use it with your Passport.

+[^38]: **Which Card is Which?
+(Redux).** These two cards are the two that came with your Passport.
+If you are using the "Suggested Resilience Improvement" of this Scenario, where you also back up SSKR shares to MicroSD cards[^18], you will _not_ make a backup to the extra card you have, because that one is going to be stored with a copy of your backup words.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.